-The marketers relayed that they market cassava products, mainly garri, and sold them at the wholesale level.
-One hundred percent of the respondents obtain their input from the farm gate and offer the products for sale to the middlemen in the markets.
+The marketers relayed that they market cassava products mainly garri.
+Furthermore, the entire sampled respondent sold at the wholesale level.
+As obtained from the marketers, 100% of the respondents obtain their input from the farm gate, while they offer the products for sale to the middlemen in the markets.
 All the respondents affirmed that they usually hire a vehicle to convey their products to the buyers.
 The types of vehicles they normally hire were pick-up and motorcycle.
-All the respondents emphasized that they fund their business mainly with personal savings, and none of the respondents financed their business with the loan in 2019.

-The respondents' major challenges were inadequate finance to support their business and bad roads-the suggested credit grants and road rehabilitation as measures to curb the challenges.
-About 33 percent of the total respondents belonged to a marketing cooperative society.
+All the respondents emphasized that they fund their business mainly with personal servings and none of the respondents financed their business with the loan in 2019.
+The major challenges confronting the respondents were inadequate finance to support their business and bad roads.
+The suggested credit grants and road rehabilitation as measures to curb the challenges.
+About 33% of the total respondents sampled belonged to a marketing cooperative society.
 The benefit derived from society was financial assistance to registered members.
-The profitability analysis shows that an average income of NGN 633,333 was made in 2019, while the operating cost was about 65 percent of the income.
-Cassava marketing had an annual profit of NGN 225,000 in 2019.
+The profitability analysis shows that an average income of N633, 333 was made in 2019, while the operating cost was about 65% of the income.
+The annual profit of N225, 000 was realized in 2019.
+This shows that cassava marketing was profitable.